Home / Resources / Fortnite & UEFN creator safety

 "Is this map / creator legit?"

 Before you build on, buy, or promote someone's work, confirm it's the real, authorized version.
-Use the VerifyUGC map checker, register your own islands in the map registry, and look the creator up in the verified directory.
+Use the VerifyUGC map checker to confirm an island code is the genuine one, and look the creator up in the verified directory and the blacklist.

-Register your map →
+If your map is stolen →